nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 * You selected the remote type of `Nightscout` for your *LoopFollow* settings
 * You want to use the Remote Options in the Careportal at your Nightscout site

-If you are new to this topic, please refer to [LoopDocs: Remote Configuration](https://loopkit.github.io/loopdocs/nightscout/remote-config/){: target="_blank" } for more details
+If you are new to this topic, please refer to [LoopDocs: Remote Configuration](https://loopkit.github.io/loopdocs/nightscout/remote-config/) for more details

 * The same set of Nightscout config vars are used by Trio and Loop
     * Ignore references to LoopCaregiver in the LoopDocs link, you will use *LoopFollow* or the Nightscout `Careportal`